diverta/picol/README.md

 Please Initialize it.

 as:
-`npm i -g firebase && firebase init`,
+`npm i -g firebase-tools && firebase init`,
 -> loggin
 -> select firebase hosting
 -> `?
 What do you want to use as your public directory?` : type `dist` directry